 After that, press the red record button or the rectangular box to begin recording (the former captures the whole screen, while the latter lets you pick only a section of the screen to record).

 ScreenFlow will count down from five before it begins recording.
-When you are done, you can press SHIFT+CMD+2 to stop recording or use the stop recording button in the menu bar.
+When you are done, you can press shift + command + 2 keys to stop recording or use the stop recording button in the menu bar.

 Your final video is automatically added to the media library of your current ScreenFlow “Document” (project).
 From there, you can drag it into the editor and make adjustments like trimming the clip or adding annotations.